adamkungl89/coding-challenge/README.md

 # 9Spokes Coding Challenge

+## Solution
+The solution brings up an application, reads the data from the 'data.json' file in resources/static, saves the data to an in-memory database, and outputs the formatted answers.
+It uses Spring boot with a service layer (AccountService) and data model layer (Account, AccountRepository).
+It is designed to be expanded upon with a frontend, persistent database, API endpoints to add and manipulate accounts in addition to the intial data file load - but getting this submitted in a timely manner hasn't allowed for those features.
+Some unit tests and integration tests are provided.

+Navigate to 'backend' folder and...
+Run the solution with './mvnw spring-boot:run'.
+Run tests with './mvnw test'.

+Note regarding calculations
+I had some difficulty understanding the Gross profit margin calculation.
+I think it might be incorrect, or the wording confused me (in that it neither makes any real word sense, nor has any reasonable examples with the data provided).
+So for the purposes of this exercise I used a formula of '(Revenue - CostOfSales)/Revenue', which is the real world formula for GPM, and where CostOfSales is an account with Type=Sales, ValueType=Debit.
+This is noted in comment in the code, and an example with useful values has been added to data.json.
+(To use the original data file, rename them in the static folder)

 ## Overview

 This repo contains the instructions and the data you need to complete the _9Spokes coding challenge_.
 This challenge is not intended to be complex, but it is an opportunity for you to showcase your understanding and applying of good development practices.